 Donor history involves tracking donor behavior over a period of time.
 By tracking individual donor history, you can better spot areas where you can engage them further or identify if their engagement has waned.
 Before responding, check if they have been engaging in other ways.
 This helps you to understand your donor in order to assist you in effectively communicating and engaging them.
 Never make any assumptions.
 This could potentially ruin the entire relationship.
 Always do your homework before approaching them.
 Your CRM should be able to assist you with reviewing their donation timeline.

 Prospect research can help you to know more about each prospect so that you be more intentional when approaching the prospect and the gift request that you ask for.
 It is a good idea to invest in a prospect research database.
+Salsa CRM has included a built-in search that is powered by Wealth Engine to help you learn more about current and prospective donors and their giving capacity.
 These tools will assist you in identifying where prospects have previously given and other wealth factors.
 This can also aide you in knowing your current donor capacity to help you to guide more thoughtful asks, preventing too large and too small an ask.

 Communication has changed in recent years with regard to donation requests.
 A traditional donation request letter is a standard approach, which is often sent through the mail.
 Some utilize email to request payments be made online.
 Don’t dismiss the potential of inviting a mailed writer an opportunity to make a payment online.
 Keep your giving options open and accommodating to all types of donation styles.